 - a concern about the actions of a separate organisation (except where the other organisation is delivering services on our behalf)

 You can complain about things like:

-- products and services that were provided by the council, but not to an appropriate standard (e.g. a front door or windows being fitted incorrectly, poor quality street cleaning or grass cutting)
+- products and services that were provided by the Council but not to an appropriate standard e.g. a window not being fitted incorrectly, poor quality street cleaning, grass cutting or housing repairs)

-- service requests or queries that were not answered or actioned within the agreed timescales
+- service requests or queries you have raised that were not answered or actioned within the agreed timescales

-- treatment by, or attitude of, a member of staff
+- treatment by, or attitude of, a Council employee towards you

 - missed appointments or call outs

 - matters that relate to Council policies (but only where the complaint relates specifically to the way the matter was administered)

 - Contact Centre: 01294 310000